ZZZap!: Music

-The series mainly used Library music for most of the background music.
+The series mainly uses library music for most of the background music.
 The theme tune is Keystone Chaos, composed by Ron Aspery, from the KPM library.
 The background music used in the majority of The Handymen sketches is Memories of the Music Hall, composed by Roger Webb, from the De Wolfe Music Library.

 Track(s) used from the Music House Library (KPM Music) for Cuthbert Lilly sketches: